 For your own mental health, it is so important that you recognize that the vast majority of legal hiring does not work in the streamlined, organized, one timeline fits all way that big law hiring works.

-Get it out of your mind that the way legal hiring works is that all of the employers come right to your law school’s front door, you get tons of interviews a day, and you get an offer for 2L summer, which then leads to a permanent offer after graduation.
+Get it out of your mind that the way legal hiring works is that all of the employers come right to your law school’s front door, you get tons of interviews over the course of a few days, and you get an offer for 2L summer, which then leads to a permanent offer after graduation.
 Only big law operates that way.
 Other timelines are much longer, with most prosecutor offices not hiring people at all until they have passed the bar.
 Students in more regional schools often work at one organization throughout their entire law school career, proving that they are a good worker over a three year period before they finally get an offer at the end of it.

 Letting yourself believe this truth, which many law students fight, will take so much pressure off of your job search and make it easy for you to conjure a positive mindset.